 - Cons: Audio tours have an additional fee

 2. Evening Desert Safari Dubai $$-$$$

 A desert safari is one of the best tours in Dubai.
 Once upon a time, Dubai was nothing but a vast and empty desert.

-That’s why it’s worth going back in time to experience where it all began and treating yourself to a delicious Dubai desert dinner, underneath the stars.
+That’s why it’s worth going back in time to experience where it all began and treating yourself to a delicious Dubai desert dinner underneath the stars.

-There are many tour companies that provide competitive rates for a standard desert safari with BBQ dinner.
+There are many tour companies that provide competitive rates for a standard desert safari with a BBQ dinner.

-In order to choose the right desert safari company in Dubai, make sure to read some online reviews from previous customers.
+To choose the right desert safari company in Dubai, make sure to read some online reviews from previous customers.

 You can book your own four-wheel drive if you’re traveling together in a group or share one with other tourists to make some new friends.